VanCannon/RAG_local/README.md

 `python3 query_rag.py`

 ### Misc notes
-Use `deactivate` to get out of the virtual environment.
+When starting a new session, the terminal might not start in the virtual mode, so you need to activate it again.
 (The command line will start with ".venv" if active)
-When starting a new session, the terminal might not start in the virtual mode, so you need to activate it again
 `source .venv/bin/activate`

+Use `deactivate` to get out of the virtual environment.